[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 1. Once the Pipeline runs successfully, navigate to the build (click on #1 under the builds section), go to Workspaces, click on the directory link, and browse to the target folder.
 You should now see your artifact file (vprofile-v2.war).
 To view the unit tests Maven performed, you can navigate to the Console Output section within the build pane.

-Overall, this demonstrates how we can use Jenkins to automate workflows in the software development lifecycle and create seamless connections with external tools to create a complete CI/CD pipeline.
+Overall, this demonstrates how we can use Jenkins to automate workflows across the software development lifecycle and integrate with external tools to build a complete CI/CD pipeline.

 What are the differences between Terraform and Jenkins?